Mlaiel/iacherie/monitoring/performance/README.md

 ### 🎯 Overview

-The **Ainflue Performance Monitoring Enterprise** module provides comprehensive, AI-powered performance monitoring for the Creator Economy platform.
+The **IA Chérie Performance Monitoring Enterprise** module provides comprehensive, AI-powered performance monitoring for the Creator Economy platform.
 This industrial-grade solution monitors every aspect of the platform's performance, from individual API endpoints to multi-cloud infrastructure.

 ### 🏗️ Architecture Components (18/18 Complete)